 As you look through their collection, represented here in only a small quantity, note their fluid use of color, as well as the ability to draw realistic people simply but elegantly without delving into caricature unless it was called for.
 There is a mix of still lifes with simply patterned covers, and their command of lettering in interestingly derived fonts is also evident.
 Style on many of the covers is paramount, whether it be for fashion or for fadeaways.
 Rarely did anything delve into negative stereotype, perhaps a part of their British upbringing.
 Much in the vein of Currier and Ives, the brothers often captured subjects in a candid photographic sense that made the drawings look very natural.
 Through Remick's sheer volume of distribution, their work is in many ways the face of the ragtime era at its best.

 It is not clear how the relationship between Paull and Rosenthal ended, but no further covers of his appeared under the Paull label after 1900, and one of his chromolithographs was copied by Hoen for a reprint of A Warmin' Up in Dixie.
 Still, Joseph had other work with music publishers dating back to 1887, including M. Witmark, Howley, Haviland & Company and The United States Publishing Company.
 While less colorful, owing to those publishers typically spending less on the artwork, those covers are equally striking in their simplicity.
 It is notable that he even advertised on the non-Paull publications, including his Pearl Street address after his signature.
 The location was also associated with the Metropolitan Engraving Company both before and after the 1890s, but whether it was his company is unclear.
-One source shows it as having dissolved in 1892, but a New York Times article from 1905 mentions it at that address.
+One source shows it as having dissolved in 1892, but advertisements from 1896 and later plus a New York Times article from 1905 all mention his business at that same address.

 Two copyrights for the Mayfair Novelty Company from that time indicate that Joseph was also serious about fine art as well.
 One from 1918 was the topical A Dying Soldier's Vision, and another from 1919 was a typical still-life, Fruits and Flowers.